GoogleChrome/web.dev/src/site/content/en/blog/stories-component/index.md

 multiple subscriptions.
 For example, on Instagram, users open a friend's story and go through the pictures in it.
 They generally do this many friends at a time.
 By tapping on the right side of the device, a user skips ahead to that friend's next story.
-By swiping right, a user skips ahead to a different friend's story.
+By swiping right, a user skips ahead to a different friend.
 A Story component is fairly similar to a carousel, but allows navigating a multidimensional array as opposed to an array.
 It's as if there's a carousel inside each carousel. 🤯